Slapo: A Schedule Language for Progressive Optimization of Large Deep Learning Model Training: Design

 \subsubsection{Schedule Modules}

-For important workloads such as \texttt{attention} in Fig.~\ref{fig:schedule_mod}(a), researchers or hardware vendors may manually implement efficient kernels.
+For important workloads such as \texttt{attention} in Fig.~\ref{fig:schedule_mod}(a), researchers or hardware vendors may manually implement efficient kernels~\cite{dao2022flashattention,kao2023flat}.
 These highly customized, hand-crafted kernels sometimes could outperform the ones generated by DL compilers.
 With \Name, we can use \texttt{.replace(new\_module)} primitive to replace a native implementation with an efficient one, where \texttt{new\_module} is the custom module to be replaced, as shown in Fig.~\ref{fig:schedule_mod}(b).

-In addition to replacing a module with an efficient implementation, activation checkpointing is another important feature for large model training, as mentioned in \S~\ref{sub:training}. \Name offers \texttt{.checkpoint()} primitive that wraps a module with a checkpointed module.
-This primitive allows developers to add activation checkpointing without changing the model implementation.
-Consequently, compared to existing activation checkpointing implemented in DL models with fixed strategies, \Name enables developers to flexibly adjust the number of checkpoints via our schedule primitive or leverage the auto-tuner for better memory and throughput trade-offs.
+Additionally, activation checkpointing is another important feature for large model training, as mentioned in \S\ref{sub:training}.
+Existing frameworks~\cite{shoeybi2019megatron,rasley2020deepspeed} implement fixed strategies of checkpointing in their model definition and instantiate each layer with the same configuration, thus making it difficult to incorporate other checkpointing techniques~\cite{jain2020checkmate,korthikanti2022reducing}. \Name decouples the checkpointing logic and offers a \texttt{.checkpoint()} primitive that can explicitly control whether a module should be checkpointed.
+Consequently, \Name enables developers to flexibly adjust the number of checkpoints via our schedule primitive or leverage the auto-tuner for better memory and throughput trade-offs.